tedee-com/tedee-api-doc/docs/source/howtos/get-and-sync-locks.rst

 ----------------------

 To get locks statuses you will have to call one of the endpoints below.
-This endpoint shoulds be used to refresh locks statuses periodically.
+These endpoints should be used to refresh locks statuses periodically.

 1) Endpoint to sync all your locks